-His books include Blue Monday: Absurd Realities and Natural Histories (with Robert Sumrell as AUDC, 2007), edited the Infrastructural City.
-Networked Ecologies in Los Angeles and Networked Publics (both in 2008) and participated in group shows at High Desert Test Sites, the New Museum and the Museum of Modern Art and was the subject of Detachment, a major exhibition at the Contemporary Art Centre in Vilnius, Lithuania in 2016.
+His books include Blue Monday: Absurd Realities and Natural Histories (with Robert Sumrell as AUDC, 2007), the Infrastructural City.
+Networked Ecologies in Los Angeles, Networked Publics and the Philip Johnson Tapes (all in 2008).
+His artwork has been displayed in shows at High Desert Test Sites, the New Museum, and the Museum of Modern Art and he was the subject of Detachment, a major standalone exhibition at the Contemporary Art Centre in Vilnius, Lithuania in 2016.

-Born in Chicago in 1967, he is the son of noted Lithuanian geometric abstractionist Kazys Varnelis [1917-] and grandson of Kazys Varnelis, the Samogitian folk artist [1867-1945].
+Born in Chicago in 1967, he is the son of Lithuanian geometric abstractionist Kazys Varnelis [1917-] and grandson of Kazys Varnelis, the noted Samogitian folk artist [1867-1945].
+Growing up in the city of Ludwig Mies van der Rohe, he became attuned to architecture at an early age.
 When his family moved to the Berkshires, he encountered Fluxus, meeting George Maciunas and getting to know the movement through noted Fluxus collector Jean Brown who became close friends with his mother.